meilisearch/documentation/references/synonyms.md

 # Synonyms

-Synonyms is an object containing words and their respective synonyms.
-A synonym in Meilisearch is considered equal as its associated word in a search query.
+`Synonyms` is an object containing words and their respective synonyms.
+A synonym in Meilisearch is considered equal to its associated word in a search query.

 Child route of the [settings route](/references/settings.md).